matzschmanski/starter-snake-java/INTRO.md

 # Short Introduction into the game

-Matthias Geiger was so kind to introduce the “Battlesnake Challange” - it is fee & open for everyone.
+Matthias G. was so kind to introduce the “Battlesnake Challange” - it is fee & open for everyone.
 The challenge is to provide a public reachable webserver that can reply to four different requests: “info”, “start, “move” and “end”.
 You can choose any language you like to reply to the incoming POST requests in less than 500ms.
 In theory also a manual request processing is possible.
 There are some simple rules of the game: https://docs.battlesnake.com/references/rules